Frequently Asked Questions

 St. Patrick Parade Committee – [email protected]

 Tickets – [email protected]

 Communications and Publicity – [email protected]

-Please join us in 2018 and celebrate romantic St. Augustine’s Celtic heritage.
+Please join us and celebrate romantic St. Augustine’s Celtic heritage.
 Saturate your senses in the sights, sounds, and tastes of our Celtic history.